mcordingley/Regression/README.md

 > variable (or 'criterion variable') changes when any one of the independent
 > variables is varied, while the other independent variables are held fixed.

-Note: It is still in active development, so the API may still shift, but it is also finally in a usable state for probably most use cases.
-Use, but with caution.
+Note: The library is largely stable and appears to be functioning well, but test coverage is still thin.
+Help this project reach 1.0 by using it and submitting pull requests with unit tests.

 ## Installation